Is BYD in South Africa? Everything You Need to Know About BYD’s Explosive Growth

 Is BYD officially available in South Africa?

 Yes, BYD officially launched in South Africa in mid-2023 and is now the fastest-growing brand in the country’s New Energy Vehicle (NEV) sector.
-They currently have 18-20 dealerships with plans to expand to 35+ locations by early 2026.
+They currently have 18-20 dealerships with plans to expand to 35 locations by mid-2026.

 What BYD models are available in South Africa?